Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 7. The Coding Standard file specifies the coding standard requirements of SATB.

+8. The Codebase Quality file specifies the codebase quality requirements of SATB.

+9. The Test Suite Requirements file specifies the test suite requirements of SATB.

-8. The Reference file lists all helpful and useful links for developing SATB.
+10. The Reference file lists all helpful and useful links for developing SATB.

 Technical Files: